-September 5, 1963 — A new surgical wing for cardiac and neurosurgery was dedicated by Luther L. Terry, Surgeon General.
+September 5, 1963 — A new surgical wing for cardiac and neurosurgery was dedicated by Surgeon General Luther L. Terry.

 1963 — The Blood Bank moves to a new area and blood collections begin on the NIH campus.

-1964 — Harvey Alter (Clinical Center) and Baruch Blumberg (NIDDK) co-discover the Australian antigen, which Blumberg later shows to be the surface coating of the hepatitis B virus, leading to the isolation of this medically important virus.
+1964 — Drs.
+Harvey Alter (Clinical Center) and Baruch Blumberg (National Institute of Diabetes and Digestive and Kidney Diseases) co-discover the Australian antigen, which Blumberg later shows to be the surface coating of the hepatitis B virus, leading to the isolation of this medically important virus.
 Blumberg later wins the Nobel Prize.
 Alter, who later receives the Lasker Award, does pioneering work in the causes and prevention of blood-transmitted infections, which helps lead to the discovery of the virus that causes hepatitis C and the development of screening methods that will reduce the risk of transfusion-transmitted hepatitis.

 1964 — John L. Doppman and associates in diagnostic radiology report the first successful imaging of the arteries that supply the spinal cord.
 The technique of spinal angiography makes surgical intervention possible where spinal arterial malformations, lesions, or tumors cause paralysis.

-1966 — A Nuclear Medicine Department is established in the Clinical Center.
+1966 — A Nuclear Medicine Department is established in the NIH Clinical Center.

 1966 — Wanda S. Chappell, chief nurse in the Blood Bank, comes up with a simple but ingenious method for separating blood platelets (the smallest blood cells) from blood plasma, so that the platelets can be used for transfusion to leukemia patients and the rest of the blood can be used by others, including patients undergoing open heart surgery.